Depart-de-Sentier/Schools-2024-May-Quebec/SCHEDULE.md

 * [Teaching Material](https://github.com/brightway-lca/from-the-ground-up)

-Notebooks used in class with new code are given in the "class-notebooks" directory.
+Notebooks used in class with new code are given in the "class-materials" / "brightway-basics" directory.

 ## 16:30 - 18:00 Premise basics